SignPath/website/docs/documentation/crypto-providers/index.md

 * [GPG-based tools](/documentation/crypto-providers/gpg), such as _gpg_, _rpm_, or _dkpg-sig_ use the [SignPath Cryptoki Crypto Provider](/documentation/crypto-providers/cryptoki) but require additional configuration steps
 * Instead of using a CryptoProvider, it is also possible to [sign hashes directly using the REST API](/documentation/crypto-providers/rest-api)

-## Crypto Provider configuration {#crypto-provider-configuration}
+## Configuration {#crypto-provider-configuration}

-### Setting configuration values {#crypto-provider-config-values}
+### Values {#crypto-provider-config-values}

-This section describes how to specify configuration settings for all Crypto Providers.
+This section describes how to specify configuration values for all Crypto Providers.

 You can either use a JSON configuration file and specify the JSON file path via the `SIGNPATH_CONFIG_FILE` environment variable, or use individual configuration environment variables per setting.
-Note that environment variables take precedence over the corresponding JSON settings.
+Note that environment variables take precedence over the corresponding JSON values.

 {%- assign table = site.data.tables.crypto-providers.config-values -%}
 {%- include render-table.html -%}